-The Danish Girl is an appropriate choice to continue Movies on My Mind’s LGBT theme, as transgenders are prominent in the news of late.
-This movie, directed by Tom Hooper and starring the accomplished actor Eddie Redmayne, was released in November 2015 and was subsequently nominated for four Oscars.
+The Danish Girl is an proper choice to continue Movies on My Mind’s LGBT theme, as transgenders are prominent in the news of late.
+This movie, directed by Tom Hooper and starring the accomplished actor Eddie Redmayne, was released in November 2015 and was later nominated for four Oscars.
 Alicia Vikander won Best Supporting Actress for her role as Gerda Wegener in this film.

 2015 a Banner Year for LGBT

 Producers of The Danish Girl chose an auspicious time to release the movie, as 2015 was a banner year for the LGBT cause.
-In 2015, openly gay actor Neil Patrick Harris hosted the Academy Awards ceremony, gay marriage was legalized by the Supreme Court, and Caitlyn Jenner made her grand debut with a Vanity Fair spread (Bissinger, 2015, Jul 15).
+In 2015, openly gay actor Neil Patrick Harris hosted the Academy Awards ceremony, gay marriage was legalized by the Supreme Court, and Caitlyn Jenner made her grand début with a Vanity Fair spread (Bissinger, 2015).

 The Danish Girl, set in 1920’s Copenhagen, focuses on a married couple, Gerda and Einar Wegener.
 A synopsis is available on IMDb, as good as any, and as is typical in true stories, the movie is an entertaining version.
 Further, the movie’s success is reflective of our times’ progressive march towards full acceptance of the LGBT community.

-Moving the focus now to transgenders, The Danish Girl is significant because it forces us to watch a real person just like you and I, struggle with gender identity and delves deep into the transformation from a he to a she.
+Moving the focus now to transgenders, The Danish Girl is significant because it forces us to watch a real person — just like you and me — struggle with gender identity, and delves deep into his transformation from a he to a she.
 It is not a comedy, nor is it a thriller, but a movie based on a true story.

 Transgenders and Sex Change Surgery